-

 Isla Genovesa

-Among the crevices and protrusions at the eastern end of the bay inhabited by fur seals, swallow-tailed gulls and red-billed tropicbirds is a natural dock and a gully, named Prince Philip’s Steps after the Duke of Edinburgh’s visit in the 1960s.
-Nazca boobies greet you at the top and another trail takes you through a palo santo forest, past more red-footed boobies and frigatebirds.
-On the far side you come out of the vegetation to stand above a broad lava flow overlooking the sea.
+For wildlife enthusiasts, the best time to visit Galapagos - and so Genovesa - is during the warm season from December to May, when bird activity is at its peak and marine life thrives in the clear waters.
+Among the crevices and protrusions at the eastern end of the bay inhabited by fur seals, swallow-tailed gulls, and red-billed tropicbirds is a natural dock and a gully, named Prince Philip’s Steps after the Duke of Edinburgh’s visit in the 1960s.
+Nazca boobies greet you at the top, and another trail takes you through a palo santo forest, past more red-footed boobies and frigatebirds.
+On the far side, you come out of the vegetation to stand above a broad lava flow overlooking the sea.
 Clouds of storm petrels swarm in the sky above their nests hidden in the lava fissures.
 They’re the smallest of the sea birds – a perfect-sized meal for the superbly camouflaged short-eared owls which prey on them.